stevesteve2/SteveWebsite/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Steve studies social media, misinformation, political polarization, and intergroup conflict using methods from experimental psychology and computational social science.
+Steve studies the psychology of how humans interact with technology.
+Much of his work has focused on [how social media incentivizes the creation of polarizing content](https://www.pnas.org/doi/10.1073/pnas.2024292118), and [why we believe in and spread misinformation](https://www.nature.com/articles/s41562-023-01540-w).
+His current work focuses on how the [impact of social media differs around the globe](https://globalsocialmediastudy.com/), and how we can use recent advances in artificial intelligence to improve psychological science.

-Steve is a postdoctoral researcher at New York University in the Social Identity and Morality Lab.
-He received his PhD from the University of Cambridge (Trinity College), where was a Gates Cambridge Scholar and a member of the Cambridge Social Decision-Making Lab.
+Steve is a postdoctoral researcher in Psychology at New York University.
+He received his PhD from the University of Cambridge (Trinity College), where was a Gates Cambridge Scholar.
 Previously, he studied Psychology and Symbolic Systems at Stanford University.

-He has published in journals such as the Proceedings of the National Academy of Science, Psychological Science, Trends in Cognitive Sciences, Nature Communications, and the Journal of Experimental Social Psychology.
-His research has been covered by outlets such as the New York Times, BBC, NBC, the Atlantic, the Wall Street Journal, the Guardian, and the Freakonomics podcast.
+He has published in journals such as the [Proceedings of the National Academy of Science](https://www.pnas.org/doi/10.1073/pnas.2024292118), [Nature Human Behavior](https://www.nature.com/articles/s41562-023-01540-w), [Science Advances](https://www.science.org/doi/10.1126/sciadv.abo6254), [Psychological Science](https://sage.figshare.com/articles/journal_contribution/Pennycook_Supplemental_Material_rev_Supplemental_material_for_Fighting_COVID-19_Misinformation_on_Social_Media_Experimental_Evidence_for_a_Scalable_Accuracy-Nudge_Intervention/12594110/2), [Trends in Cognitive Sciences](https://www.sciencedirect.com/science/article/abs/pii/S1364661321001960), [Perspectives on Psychological Science](https://psyarxiv.com/gmun4/), [PNAS Nexus](https://academic.oup.com/pnasnexus/article/1/4/pgac207/6726650), Nature Communications, and the Journal of Experimental Social Psychology.
+His research has been covered by outlets such as the [New York Times](https://www.nytimes.com/2022/10/06/opinion/elon-musk-twitter.html), [BBC](https://www.bbc.com/news/technology-57558028), [NBC](https://www.nbcnews.com/tech/tech-news/go-viral-social-media-attack-political-opponent-study-says-rcna1277), [CBS Sixty Minutes](https://www.youtube.com/watch?v=WLfr7sU5W2E), [the Atlantic](https://www.theatlantic.com/magazine/archive/2022/05/social-media-democracy-trust-babel/629369/), the [Wall Street Journal](https://www.wsj.com/articles/reason-why-you-should-attend-live-theater-11636403394), [the Guardian](https://www.theguardian.com/education/2021/jun/30/critical-race-theory-rightwing-social-media-viral-video), and the Freakonomics podcast.

-He has received grants from the Russel Sage Foundation, the Center for the Science of Moral Understanding, the AE foundation, and Google.
-His thesis was awarded the Psychology of Technology Dissertation Fellowship.
+He has received grants from the Templeton World Charity Foundation, the Russell Sage Foundation, the Center for the Science of Moral Understanding, the AE Foundation, Google, Cambridge, and NYU.
+His thesis was awarded the Psychology of Technology Dissertation Fellowship, and was a a finalist for the SESP dissertation award.

-Steve is also very interested in Science Communication, and has written articles for the Washington Post, the Guardian, the LA Times, Quartz, and Psychology Today.
-He also makes Science Communication TikToks under the name @stevepsychology (1.1+ million followers).
+Steve is also very interested in science communication, and has written articles for the Washington Post, the Guardian, the LA Times, Quartz, and Psychology Today.
+He also makes science communication TikToks under the name @stevepsychology, and has more than 1.1 million TikTok followers. \
+\
+S﻿teve is currently leading an international collaboration testing the causal impact of social media usage around the world.
+This collaboration involves more than 640 researchers residing in 76 countries.
+You can learn more about this collaboration here: [globalsocialmediastudy.com](https://globalsocialmediastudy.com/).

 {{< icon name="download" pack="fas" >}} Download Steve's {{< staticref "media/Steve Rathje CV 2022 December.pdf" "newtab" >}}CV{{< /staticref >}}.

 You can contact Steve at srathje@alumni.stanford.edu.

-**To learn if you have shared fake news on Twitter, you can try out his web app "Have I Shared Fake News" [here](https://newsfeedback.shinyapps.io/HaveISharedFakeNews/).**